NushratJabenAurnima/PhoneBook_Dictionary/README.md

 # Problem Statement
 **This project is a program which is created using c++ for phonebook dictionary.
 All the aspects of a dictionary such as add, remove, search, display can be found here.
-It can store unique contact however having the same name and display them.
-It can read a existing file which taking new inputs during execution and can do all the operations for the existing file as well as new information.**
+It can store unique contact however, having the same name and display them.
+It can read a existing file while taking new inputs during execution and can do all the operations for the existing file as well as new information.**

 # The project allows users to use the following features: